 How to sail a ship?

-The captain knows where he’s going.
+The captain knows where she is going.
 This is the equivalent of the Hoshin, or the strategic plan of the organization.
 Although the final destination is quite distant, it directs decisions.
 The captain does not choose the shortest route, but the most efficient.
-So he chooses which storms or iceberg to avoid.
+So she chooses which storms or iceberg to avoid.

-He knows where he is.
+She knows where she is.
 These are your dashboards and your indicators.
-In the past, the captain used the stars, a compass and a quadrant to position himself.
-Now he’s consulting radar, weather forecasts.
-He thus has a better knowledge of its position and the conditions of navigation.
-Decisions are easier to make, but based on his knowledge of the current situation and his experience.
+In the past, the captain used the stars, a compass and a quadrant to locate herself.
+Now she’s consulting radar, weather forecasts.
+She thus has a better knowledge of her position and the conditions of navigation.
+Decisions are easier to make, but based on her knowledge of the current situation and her experience.

-At last he decides what he does.
+At last she decides what she does.
 These are your action plans, your decisions: workforce planning, project launch, etc. The captain gives instructions to the crew about the speed, the direction to hang, the sails to take out or put away.
-Finally, he records his decisions on a map or in his logbook.
+Finally, she records her decisions on a map or in her logbook.

 Based on the concepts of operational excellence, I propose you to use the basic methodology: the PDCA.